Griefed/ServerPackCreator/README.md

 -------------|------------
 **1.x.x** | CLI only
 **2.x.x** | CLI and GUI.
 To continue to use it in CLI-mode, start it with the `-cli` argument.
 Note that `-cgen` is exclusive to CLI and not supported by the GUI. **The** ´.exe` **executable is GUI exclusive.**
+**3.x.x** | CLI, GUI, Webservice.
+Same as with 2.x.x but with `-web`-argument added.
+Use `-web` to start ServerPackCreator as a webservice which will be available at `http://localhost:8080`

 ## Configuration